skosch/Crimson/README.md

 Contributing
 ------------
-Contributions to the project in any form are very much welcome, and indeed encouraged!
-We always need help with:
+Contributions to the project in any form are very much welcome.
+I am generous with commit rights – if you would like to help maintain this project, gimme a shout!
-* Improving/tidying up glyph outlines
-* Correcting wrongly placed accents, messed up encodings, or making other language-specific fixes
-* Writing comprehensive OpenType features
-* Adding new glyphs to expand the coverage of languages, symbol sets, typographic niceties, etc.
-* Ironing out spacing and kerning wrinkles
-* Streamlining the build process from SFD (or UFO) to binary files.

-I'm looking forward to your pull requests!